AllyMurray/comic-vine/README.md

     // In JS dateAdded will be undefined at runtime
     // in TS the compiler will produce an error because it wasn't in the fieldList console.log(issue.dateAdded);

+    // An object containing the id, name and description properties console.log(issue);
   } catch (error) {
     console.error(error);
   }